tfoote/design/contribute.md

 #[Contribute](https://tfoote.github.io/design/courses/how-to-contribute/how-to-contribute/)

+###**Why Contribute?**

+Although we have provided some initial ROS, ROS-Industrial, and TurtleBot educational material, the foundation of this site is built upon user input!
+Please feel free to add to any of the existing courses, or to add entirely new material!

 ###**BEFORE CONTRIBUTING**

 All of the pages on this website have a sidebar on the right hand side with all pull requests (open and closed) which involve this file in some way. **_Please review the previous pull requests before proposing a change to prevent duplicates and to prevent rehashing issues already addressed._**